AlexsanderRST/YGO-Booster-Packs/README.md

 ## Controls 🕹️:
 #### Selection Screen:
-- LMB to select a pack.
+- LMB to select a pack;
+- Mouse Wheels to scroll through pages.
 #### Unpack Screen:
 - If pack not open:
     - **LMB** or **RMB** to open.